Skip to main content

 A screenshot of a Microsoft Word signature line.

 5. A Sign pop-up box appears.
-At the X, type your name.
-Next, look at the Signing as: field.
-Select the signing certificate.
-To ensure that this is the correct certificate, click the Change button.
+At the X, type your name, sign using the mouse or another pointing device, or select an image file of your signature.
+Next, look at the ‘Signing as:’ field and verify the selected signing certificate is appropriate.
+If it is not the correct certificate, click the ‘Change’ button.

 A screenshot of the Microsoft Word sign box.